-Marketech International Corp. (the "Company") was incorporated in the Republic of China (R.O.C.) on December 27, 1988.
+Marketech International Corp. (the "Company") was incorporated in the Republic of China (R.O.C) on December 27, 1988.
 On October 17, 2002, the Company's common shares were officially listed on the Taiwan Over-The-Counter Securities Exchange and on May 24, 2004, the shares were transferred to be listed on the Taiwan Stock Exchange.
-The Company is mainly engaged in (i) import and trade of various integrated circuits, semiconductors, electrical equipment and materials, chemicals, gas, components; (ii) factory affair and mechatronic system including clean room, automatic supply system of (specialty) gas and chemicals, monitor system, Turn-key and Hook-up Project and (iii) design and manufacturing of customized equipment.
+The Company and its subsidiaries (collectively referred herein as the "Group") are mainly engaged in (i) import and trade of various integrated circuits, semiconductors, electrical equipment and materials, chemicals, gas, components; (ii) factory affair and mechatronic system including clean room, automatic supply system of (specialty) gas and chemicals, monitoring system, Turn-key and Hook-up Project services and (iii) design and manufacturing of customized equipment.
 Ennoconn International Investment Co., Ltd. owns 41.46% of the shares of the Company.
 The ultimate parent company of the Company is Ennoconn Corporation.

-2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE PARENT COMPANY ONLY FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION
+2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION

-The parent company only financial statements were approved by the Board of Directors on February 24, 2025.
+These consolidated financial statements were approved and authorized for issuance by the Board of Directors on February 24, 2025.